ezakto/statiq/README.md

     <% }) %>
     </ul>

-The context of the `index[folder]` variable items is set to the local hash of that file with the plus `path` variable that points to the item file relatively from the current file.
+Each `index[folder]` item is set to the context of that file plus `path` (that points to the item file relatively from the current file) and `current` (which is true when the item is the same file accessing it).
 This is great for navigable indexes.

-Files prefixed with `_` won't be included in the index.
+Files prefixed with `_` will be processed but they won't be included in the index.